Let’s Get Started

 - Sign the agreement form

-- Complete the Site Content Editor (SCE) and Manager Responsibility section of the WordPress Editor Training on Moodle and score at least a 9/10 on the quiz.
+- Complete the SCE Responsibility section of your WordPress Moodle training and score at least a 9/10 on the quiz.

-- Sign-up for your WordPress 101 training by booking a training with Katrina Frank, the Web Services Specialist.
+- Book your WP 101 training with Katrina Frank, the Web Services Specialist.

 Login Help